Mon-Fri 8-16 (GMT +2)

 In order to treat prostate cancer effectively, it is important to get a reliable picture of the spreading of the cancer before creating a treatment plan.
 A particularly important aspect of this is to study the relationship between the tumor and the prostatic capsule.
 An MRI scan shows whether the cancer has spread beyond the prostate.
 Therefore, an MRI scan is always required before making the final decision on prostatectomy surgery or radiotherapy.
 In addition, MRI scans can be useful at an early stage where the presence of cancer needs to be determined or before taking a biopsy.

 An MRI scan is always performed in the planning phase of targeted radiotherapy.
 If an MRI scan shows that the cancer has spread to the seminal glands, this must be take into account in radiotherapy by targeting a larger dose of radiation to the glands.
-Whenever any risk factors concerning the recurrence of cancer, such as local spreading, are detected, hormonal therapy is always a valid option. this paragraph has similar issues as the previous.
+Whenever any risk factors concerning the recurrence of cancer, such as local spreading, are detected, hormonal therapy is always a valid option.

 In order to make a final diagnosis and to determine the degree of malignancy, a pathologist must always study biopsies of any abnormal lesions.